BenKato151/Randaris_Animelist_Downloader/README.md

 TODO:
-  Replace icons (example icons from google devs) Adding an Export as .csv (this is really hard in JavaScript)
+  Replace icons (example icons from google devs)
+  CSV Export have to be fixed!
+  Download in Chrome doesn't work.